SpacingBat3/WebCord/docs/Readme.md

 aspects like the security and privacy.
 As for now, some tweaks around privacy has been implemented:

-  - Blocking third-party websites via customizable CSP,
+  - Blocking third-party websites via customizable CSP. \
-  - Blocking unnecesary services and tracers with custom CSP, like [Sentry],
+  - Blocking unnecesary services and tracers with custom CSP, like [Sentry]. \
-  - Blocking known Discord tracing API requests (`/science` and `/tracing`) by the default,
+  - Blocking known Discord tracing API requests (`/science` and `/tracing`) by the default. \
   - Optionally blocking typing indicator (`/typing`).

 Please note that many of the features I have plans for, haven't been implemented yet –